Skip to main content

 Build

 The Side Plank is performed by supporting your body on one forearm and the side of your foot while holding a straight line from head to feet.
-The exercise is useful for strengthening the core, especially the muscles that help keep your body stable during everyday movements and training.
+This position builds strength in the obliques, hip stabilizers, and shoulder girdle.
+The side plank is one of the most effective bodyweight exercises for activating the gluteus medius alongside the lateral core muscles (Goller et al., 2024).

-Side Plank fits well into core routines, warm-ups, or stability-focused workouts.
-To make it easier, place your bottom knee on the floor; to make it harder, lift the top leg or increase the hold time while keeping full control.
+Side Planks fit well into core routines, warm-ups, or stability-focused workouts.
+To make the exercise easier, place your bottom knee on the floor.
+To increase difficulty, lift the top leg or extend the hold time while keeping full control.
+The simplicity and scalability of this movement make it valuable at every training level.

 1. Lie on your side with your legs extended and feet stacked on top of each other.